sukhleen999/census-income-prediction/doc/report.md

 In this dataset, each row represents a single sample from the census, which include the demographic data of a resident.
-We are going to dig into the data and explore more about the relationship between hen demographic features and their income level below.
+We are going to dig into the data and explore more about the relationship between the demographic features and their income level below.

 *Reference: Census Income.
 (1996).
 UCI Machine Learning Repository.*

 The training data set has 32561 observations, and no observation with `NULL` value is found in the raw data.
-In the test data, there are 16281 entries.
+In the test data, there are 16281 examples.
 So the train-test split is roughly 2:1, i.e. the test split is taking up around 33% of the entire data set.
 Below is a glimpse of few rows from our training set and information about the datatypes and count of records in each feature.